 Shopaholics are best off bringing an empty suitcase so they can make the most of the New York deals!
 Fifth Avenue has to be your first port of call, home to countless high-end designers as well as a range of high street stores including Abercrombie & Fitch, Gap and H&M. The names Bloomingdales, Macy’s and Barney’s are synonymous with New York, and the previously arty district of SoHo is now one of the most fashionable shopping areas in the city.

 New York has a completely different atmosphere after dark, so pack your best clothes for a night on the town!
-Broadway is one of the world’s most famous theatre districts, and a trip to one of the award-winning shows is an essential part of your New York holiday.
+Broadway is one of the world’s most famous theatre districts, and a trip to one of the award-winning shows is an essential part of New York holidays.
 Tickets can be pricey but you can find discounted tickets if you shop around, and many restaurants offer pre-theatre dinner specials.

 With such a wide variety of food options available in New York, it’s difficult to know where to start!
 Breakfast is a New York institution that at the weekends morphs into brunch, a mouth-watering experience combining the best of breakfast and lunch.
 Pancakes are a popular choice, as are salmon and cream cheese bagels and eggs benedict.
 Brunch is one of the rare occasions where drinking before noon is encouraged, so order a Bloody Mary or a Mimosa alongside your coffee.

-The hot dogs sold by street vendors are an icon of New York, but for a high quality dog you should avoid these and head to Gray’s Papaya or Papaya King.
+The hot dogs sold by street vendors are an icon of New York holidays, but for a high quality dog you should avoid these and head to Gray’s Papaya or Papaya King.
 Sandwiches are also a great option for a quick but filing lunch; tourists and New Yorkers alike flock to the no-frills Katz’s Deli on the Lower East Side, famous for its pastrami and corned beef sandwiches.